 Key Concepts of AWS and Azure

 Like AWS, Azure Architecture gives you the flexibility to build solutions with Windows and Linux.
-AWS and Azure have vibrant market place of growing 3rd party echo system of apps and solutions.
+AWS and Azure have a vibrant marketplace of growing 3rd party echo systems of apps and solutions.

 Three Pillars of Azure and AWS Cloud Platform

-Azure Beginners Guide for AWS Professionals is based on three main pillars of these cloud offering.
-There are three core services in AWS and Azure cloud platform.
-I will cover each component in this post as Matt explained in the above video.
+Azure Beginners Guide for AWS Professionals is based on three main pillars of these cloud offerings.
+There are three core services in AWS and the Azure cloud platform.
+I will cover each component in this post, as Matt explained above.